puremourning/vimspector/README.md

 debugger that is used in vscode as well.
 For additional configurations, check the documentation [here](https://github.com/microsoft/vscode-js-debug/blob/main/OPTIONS.md).

-To install vscode-js-debug, run `install_gadget.py --force-enable-node`.
+To install vscode-js-debug, run `VimspectorInstall vscode-js-debug` from vim or run the install script `install_gadget.py --force-enable-node`.
 There are multiple examples which you can check out.
 Find them under `support/test/node/simple`, `support/test/node/multiprocess` and `support/test/node/typescript`.
 A typical configuration for debugging typescript looks like this:

 ```json

 {
   "configurations": {
     "run - js-debug": {